Plant sterols and sterolins: Potential immune system modulators

 In the presence of stressors the immune system and endocrine system work as an integrated circuit.
-Deficiencies in the immune system and abnormalities in the cross talk with the endocrine system can influence the susceptibility of developing chronic inflammatory disease, autoimmune disease like lupus, rheumatoid arthritis, reduce ability to fight infections, osteoporosis, muscle atrophy, rapid aging, poor antibody production against vaccines and more.
-Modulating or keeping cortisol levels in balance through a healthy diet, nutritional supplements and stress reduction are key to disease prevention.
+Deficiencies in the immune system and abnormalities in the cross talk with the endocrine system can influence the susceptibility of developing chronic inflammatory disease, autoimmune disease like lupus, rheumatoid arthritis and osteoporosis, reduce the ability to fight infections and it can cause muscle atrophy, rapid aging, poor antibody production against vaccines and more.
+Modulating or keeping cortisol levels in balance through a healthy diet, nutritional supplements and stress reduction are keys to disease prevention.

-Antioxidant nutrients, including vitamin A, C, E, B6, B3 and selenium, zinc, magnesium, coenzyme Q10, N-acetyl cysteine, alpha lipoic acid, essential fatty acids and an excellent diet rich in lean protein, complex carbohydrates with adequate amounts of organic fruits and vegetables should also be adopted to provide a powerful nutritional defense against the negative effects of stress.
+Antioxidant nutrients, including vitamins A, C, E, B6, B3 and selenium, zinc, magnesium, coenzyme Q10, N-Acetyl-L-Cysteine, alpha lipoic acid, essential fatty acids and an excellent diet rich in lean protein, complex carbohydrates with adequate amounts of organic fruits and vegetables should also be adopted to provide a powerful nutritional defense against the negative effects of stress.
 The mind and body is one unit, interrelated and highly complex.
-Though it may take a while for scientists to truly understand the intricacies of how stress affects immunity and the aging process, today we know that having a positive attitude; a loving family, friends and effective stress-coping strategies enhance our immune system and give us a few extra years.
+Though it may take a while for scientists to truly understand the intricacies of how stress affects immunity and the aging process, today we know that having a positive attitude, a loving family, friends and effective stress-coping strategies enhance our immune system and give us a few extra years.

 Sterols and sterolins in clinical research